NervanaSystems/aeon/doc/source/provider_boundingbox.rst

    name (string) | ~"~" | Name prepended to the output buffer name output_type (string)| ~"uint8_t~"| Output data type.

 This provider creates a set of eleven buffers that are consumed by the Faster-RCNN model.
-Defining ``A`` as the number of anchor boxes that tile the final convolutional feature map, and ``N`` as the ``max_gt_boxes`` parameter, we have the provisioned buffers in this order:
+Defining ``A`` as the number of anchor boxes that tile the final convolutional feature map, ``M`` as the ``max_gt_boxes`` parameter, and ``N`` as the batch size, we have the following provisioned buffer:

 .. csv-table::
    :header: "Buffer Name", "Shape", "Description"
    :widths: 20, 10, 45
    :delim: |

-   boundingbox | (N * 4, 1) | Ground truth bounding box coordinates.
+   boundingbox | (N, M * 4) | Ground truth bounding box coordinates.
 Boxes are padded into a larger buffer.

 For Faster-RCNN, we handle variable image sizes by padding an image into a fixed canvas to pass to the network.
 The image configuration is used as above with the added flags ``crop_enable`` set to False and ```fixed_aspect_ratio``` set to True.
 These settings place the largest possible image in the output canvas in the upper left corner.
 Note that the ``angle`` transformation is not supported.